topquark22/morseR24/README.md

 - **^1** turns the output on
 - **^**  sync slave with master and resume display

+(To resume display on the slave without retransmitting the message, you must reset the slave.)

 ### Change timings

 The timings can be changed using the "star commands."
 For example: